By America Meredith (Cherokee Nation)

 If you have writer friends that can help you, let them, especially with editing (since no one can edit her or his own writing), but your artist’s statement still needs to express your viewpoint.

-When you have a draft ready for editing, if you can get help with editing, that’s great, but don’t let other people insert their narrative into your statement.
+When your draft is ready for editing, it’s great if you can find someone to help you edit, but don’t let others insert their narrative into your statement.
 If they have suggestions to help your voice come through more clearly—with corrections in grammar, spelling, and punctuation—then take their suggestions.
 You do want to follow basic grammatical rules of the language in which you are writing, which is going to differ dramatically from your everyday spoken language.

-Get a little space from your draft—several days of at least overnight, so you can see it with fresh eyes.
+Get a little space from your draft—several days or at least overnight, so you can see it with fresh eyes.
 Countless times I’ve gone to sleep thinking that an essay is so well written that it won’t need corrections, only to be horrified the next morning by the word salad on paper.
-However, celebrate that the hard part is over!
+If that happens to you, don’t be dismayed!
+Instead, celebrate that the hard part is over!
 Cleaning up rough writing is far easier than writing it in the first place.

-Use Word’s spelling and grammar check, then use Grammarly, a free online app, can help with basic spelling, punctuation, and grammar.
-You can cut-and-paste your statement into Natural Voice Reader, a website that will read your words aloud, so you can listen for listen.
+Use Microsoft Word’s spelling and grammar check, then use Grammarly, a free online app, which can help with basic spelling, punctuation, and grammar.
+You can cut-and-paste your statement into Natural Voice Reader, a website that will read your words aloud, so you can listen for errors and general flow.

 Each paragraph should focus on a single idea.
 Statements should never be longer than a page.
 There or four paragraphs will work.

 Your statement is a living document, so feel free to change it as you and your art evolve and grow.
 You are already putting yourself out there via your art.
-By contextualizing your art and highlighting what is most important about your work, you can draw more people in to engage with your artwork.
+When you contextualize your art and highlight what is most important about your work, you will draw more people in to engage with it.

 You can post questions on the First American Art Magazine Facebook page at facebook.com/firstamart.
 That way, multiple writers, artists, and art professionals can offer their perspectives!